jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Version/kubectl-version.md

 # kubectl version

 ## version

-Lets use the version command to establish what version of kubectl we are running and what version is on the server.
+The `kubectl version` command is used to display the Kubernetes version running on the client and the server.

 ``` shell
 k version